jadianes/data-science-your-way/apps/winerama/README.md

 ##Introduction

-With this one, we start a series of tutorials about how to build data products with Python.
+With this tutorial, we start a series of tutorials about how to build data products with Python.
 As a *leitmotif* we want to build a web-based wine reviews and recommendations website using Python technologies such as Django and Pandas.
 We have chosen to build a wine reviews and recommendations website, but the concepts and the technology stack can be applied to any user reviews and recommendation product.

 ![](https://www.filepicker.io/api/file/4tFlIFhJQJuspZ57LN74)